We can help you:

 File a complaint | More resources for health professionals | Verify your license (Provider Credential Search)

-Licensing information - Applications and forms, fee schedule and licensing requirements
+Licensing information - License requirements, fees and licensing requirements

 More information can be found on the Department of Health's SB 5380 Waiver Attestation Forms webpage.

 - Policy Statement PMB 20-51.1 Continuing Education Requirements During COVID-19 Response - The Podiatric Medical Board issued Policy Statement PMB 20-51, updated as Policy Statement PMB 20-51.2 then 20-51.2, and now 20-51.3, Continuing Medical Education Requirements During COVID-19 Response (PDF), to address the impact COVID-19 response measures are having on the podiatric physician profession with regard to meeting the continuing medical education (CME) requirements.
 The board will accept online courses for meeting the CME requirements through June 30, 2022, or until the declared state of emergency issued under Proclamation 20-05 is rescinded, whichever is later.